danipetra/Pint-Toss/README.txt.txt

 TODO:
 Programming:
-Respawn player and enemy after each throw, base it on a grid.
-You have to keep opponents at a minimum distance (xSpace occupied*3)

-add pc input actions and controls
+Respawn player and enemy after each throw, assigning a new position based on a rotation around the bucket.
+You have to keep opponents at a minimum distance (xSpace occupied*3) add pc input actions and controls
-Tiro perfetto (da regolare sulla base dello slider)
+Perfect throw, +1 score (da regolare sulla base dello slider)

 Scene Management and graphics:
 Reskin pint